AshyPC/Replant/README.md

 --------------------------------------

-Nothing in a seating plan has any direct impact on the church mission as listed above, and the justifications must demonstrate indirect impact.
+Nothing in a seating plan has any direct impact on the church mission as listed above, so the justifications must demonstrate indirect impact.

 Core change vs trappings
 ------------------------